MozillaFoundation/mofo-infographics/README.md

 # MoFo Infographics

-Add each interactive graphic to its own folder, they'll be hosted on AWS automatically.
+A repository for all Mozilla Foundation interactive graphics used in publications on foundation.mozilla.org.

 # Contributing

+## Development
 1. Be a trusted Mozilla Foundation contractor
-2. Understand an reference the [Mozilla Foundation Brand Identity](https://foundation.mozilla.org/en/docs/brand/design/) and [Agency Assets](https://foundation.mozilla.org/en/docs/brand/agency-assets/) when building the infographic.
-For expanded color palettes, contact the Mozilla Foundation design team.
+2. Understand an reference the [Mozilla Foundation Brand Identity](https://foundation.mozilla.org/en/docs/brand/design/) and [Agency Assets](https://foundation.mozilla.org/en/docs/brand/agency-assets/) when building the graphic.
+For expanded color palettes, or other branding questions, contact the Mozilla Foundation design team.
 3. Verify your infographic passes the following requirements:
     * Works when embedded in an iframe
     * Has an index.html entry point that includes other necessary resources via relative paths.